stefanpems/cfs/ciso-reporting/install-guide.md

     for further details.
   - If you have not enabled the Continuous Export feature in Defender for Cloud, you should not include the third prompt in this sample promptbook.

-## On the Azure portal, accessed with credentials with an administrative role:

-- [**STEP 2**] Deploy the Logic App [ciso-get-users-status.json](https://github.com/stefanpems/cfs/blob/main/ciso-reporting/ciso-get-users-status.json)
+## [**STEP 2**] Deploy the Logic App [ciso-get-users-status.json](https://github.com/stefanpems/cfs/blob/main/ciso-reporting/ciso-get-users-status.json)

    > <img src="https://raw.githubusercontent.com/stefanpems/cfs/refs/heads/main/ciso-reporting/images/yt.png" alt="YouTube" width="28" height="20"> <a href="https://youtu.be/ETpt88CddQU" target="_blank">Mini-video showing the creation of the Logic App **ciso-get-users-status** (>2m): [CISO Reporting with Security Copilot - Prototype setup - **#2** Install GetUsersStatus]</a>

+On the Azure portal, accessed with credentials with an administrative role:
   - NOTE: Currently, it has no "Deploy in Azure" button; it is necessary to perform a manual deployment.
   - Edit its connection to Security Copilot and authenticate with the credentials of the Security Copilot Automation Account

-- [**STEP 3**] Deploy the Logic App [CfS-SendPromptbookResultsByEmail](https://github.com/stefanpems/cfs/tree/main/CfS-SendPromptbookResultsByEmail) to create the "**CISO Incidents Analysis**" automation
+## [**STEP 3**] Deploy the Logic App [CfS-SendPromptbookResultsByEmail](https://github.com/stefanpems/cfs/tree/main/CfS-SendPromptbookResultsByEmail) to create the "**CISO Incidents Analysis**" automation

    > <img src="https://raw.githubusercontent.com/stefanpems/cfs/refs/heads/main/ciso-reporting/images/yt.png" alt="YouTube" width="28" height="20"> <a href="https://youtu.be/F3PMAPl7ptc" target="_blank">Mini-video showing the creation of the Logic App **CISO Incidents Analysis** (>5m): [CISO Reporting with Security Copilot - Prototype setup - **#3** Install Incidents Analysis Automation]</a>

+On the Azure portal, accessed with credentials with an administrative role:
   - Use the "Deploy in Azure" button
   - Edit its connection to Security Copilot and authenticate with the credentials of the Security Copilot Automation Account
   - Edit its connection to Office 365 and authenticate with the credentials of the Security Copilot Automation Account